 How to get involved

 Submit an abstract.
-There will be three days (April 1-3, 2019) of poster sessions, where different posters will be displayed in the Main Atrium each day, organized by abstract theme.
-Abstract submissions for the poster sessions will be accepted from December 1, 2018 until January 11, 2019.
-We encourage everyone engaged in basic and translational research, clinical research, community research, education and training development, and quality improvement, to submit abstracts!
+This year, we showcased three days (April 1-3, 2019) of poster sessions, where different posters were displayed in the Main Atrium each day, organized by abstract theme.
+Abstract submissions for the poster sessions were accepted from December 1, 2018 until January 11, 2019.
+We were happy to see so many abstracts submitted by individuals engaged in basic and translational research, clinical research, community research, education and training development, and quality improvement!

 View posters.
 Visit the Main Atrium from 8:00am-4:00pm each day during Research and Education Week to view different posters.
-Presenters will be asked to stand by their posters from 1:00pm-3:00pm (April 1-April 3) to discuss their projects and answer questions.
+Presenters were asked to stand by their posters from 1:00pm-3:00pm (April 1-April 3) to discuss their projects and answer questions.

 Attend lectures.
-We have an incredible line-up of speakers for Research and Education Week 2019.
-We encourage everyone to attend lectures and other events scheduled for the week.
+We had an incredible line-up of speakers for Research and Education Week 2019.
+Thank you to everyone who attended lectures and other events scheduled for the week.

 Spread the word.
 Help us spread the word about this event! #REW2019atCN